-Forex Market Terminology
+Forex Terminology & Dictionary

 Economic Terms to Consider

-Inflation is on every central banker’s speech as inflation is part of the mandate of all central banks.
-Therefore, watching the President of the European Central Bank (ECB) or any other central bank head giving a speech, one will most likely note the word inflation appearing quite often.
-However, by a simple look at any economic calendar, one can see that the actual “inflation” term is not to be seen anywhere.
-The actual terminology is Consumer Price Index (CPI) as this is the economic indicator that reflects changes in prices at the consumer level.
+Inflation is on every central banker’s speech, as controlling inflation is part of the mandate of all central banks.
+In view of this, watching the president of the European Central Bank (ECB) or any other central bank head giving a speech, one will most likely note the word inflation appearing quite often.
+However, from a simple look at any economic calendar, one can see that the actual term “inflation” is not to be seen anywhere.
+The actual terminology is Consumer Price Index (CPI), as this is the economic indicator that reflects changes in prices at the consumer level.

-When it comes to the jobs data, there are other expressions to watch, depending the country the data is referring to.
-In the United States, there are four different jobs data released on a monthly or on a weekly basis.
-The private payrolls release is being called ADP and the Non-Farm Payrolls release reflects all the jobs created by the US economy excluding the agricultural ones.
-Moreover, on a weekly basis, initial jobless claims and continuing claims are referring still to the job market.
-Initial jobless claims number reflects the number of people that are asking for the first time for unemployment benefits while continuing claims number shows people that failed to find a new job by the time they were unemployed and now apply for more unemployment benefits.
-In the United Kingdom, the jobs number is being called Claimant Count Change and obviously it is reflecting the same thing: change in the overall employment in an economy during a specific period of time.
-Even though all those terms reflect the same thing, they are presented with different terms and this way the trader knows what is the economy they are referring too and what is the currency that will be affected when they will be announced.
+When it comes to data on employment, there are other special expressions to watch for, depending on the country the data is referring to.
+In the United States, there are four different sets of data on employment released on a monthly or a weekly basis.
+The Private Payrolls release is called the ADP, and the Non-Farm Payrolls release reflects all the jobs created by the US economy excluding the agricultural ones.
+Moreover, on a weekly basis, Initial Jobless Claims, and Continuing Claims, still refer to the job market.
+The initial jobless claims figure reflects the number of people who are applying for the first time for unemployment benefits, while the continuing claims figure shows the number of people who failed to find a new job while they were unemployed, and are now applying for continued unemployment benefits.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|